yellowflowersorganics-star/smartcrop-os/edge/node-red/NODERED_MIGRATION.md

 - ✅ Offline operation
 - ✅ Production-ready

-The ChatGPT flow is useful for understanding concepts, but the SmartCrop OS flow is built specifically for your requirements:
+The ChatGPT flow is useful for understanding concepts, but the CropWise flow is built specifically for your requirements:
 > "In an organization there will be multiple units and in one unit there will be multiple zones and each zone have ESP32 which will be connected with sensor, relays, to control the devices like fan, humidifier, Chiller, boiler, light, FCU, AHU, etc. each ESP32 will subscribed to Raspberry Pi."

 ---